kopja3/kopja.github.io/index.md

 ### Researcher:
 #### High-Quality Publication Skills:
-I have authored three high-quality publications as the lead author, all related to my dissertation topic.
+#### I have authored three high-quality publications as the lead author, all related to my dissertation topic.
-These publications present innovative methods I developed, solving previously unsolved problems and advancing the field significantly.
-The methods are a result of dedicated work and have gained recognition from the research community.
+#### These publications present innovative methods I developed, solving previously unsolved problems and advancing the field significantly.
+#### The methods are a result of dedicated work and have gained recognition from the research community.
+#### _"Jarmo Koponen has extensive work experience in the industry, which has clearly been reflected as an above-average level of expertise and the ability to conceptualize and construct large-scale entities."_-Prof. P. Toivanen, the supervisor of my dissertation work, stated on 10.02.2021.
 ---